MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Core/Enter-PSSession.md

 The **HostName** parameter set was included starting with PowerShell 6.0.
 It was added to provide PowerShell remoting based on Secure Shell (SSH).
-Both SSH and PowerShell are supported on multiple platforms (Windows, Linux, macOS) and PowerShell remoting will work over these platforms where PowerShell and SSH are installed and configured.
+Both SSH and PowerShell are supported on multiple platforms (Windows, Linux, macOS) and PowerShell remoting works over these platforms where PowerShell and SSH are installed and configured.
 This is separate from the previous Windows only remoting that is based on WinRM and much of the WinRM specific features and limitations do not apply.
 For example, WinRM based quotas, session options, custom endpoint configuration, and